wesngu28/wesngu28.github.io/resume.md

 - Notable Coursework: Computer Science I & II, GIS Database and Programming, GIS Data Management, Digital Geographies, Introduction to Machine Learning, Web Programming
 - Created ArcGIS storymap on the Forbes Global 500 transition to East Asia

+>"You have power over your mind - not outside events.
+Realize this, and you will find strength."
+>-Marcus Aurelius